-- 1. Ability and willingness to distinguish right from wrong and when you're practicing one or the other. - 2.
-Application of ethical behavior in a business context.
+1. Ability and willingness to distinguish right from wrong and when you're practicing one or the other.

 What Is Social Responsibility?

 Corporate social responsibility3 deals with actions that affect a variety of parties in a company's environment.
 A socially responsible company shows concern for its stakeholders4-anyone who, like owners, employees, customers, and the communities in which it does business, has a "stake" or interest in it.
 We'll discuss corporate responsibility later in the chapter.
 At this point, we'll focus on ethics.